Messed Up Things That Happened During The American Revolution

 A secret attack is not necessarily a standout horror of war, though it's bound to be violent and potentially bloody nonetheless.
 Yet, one secret attack of the American Revolution proved to be yet more fodder for the perceived brutality of British soldiers.

-It all happened near Paoli, Pennsylvania, according to History.
-There, on September 20, 1777, 5,000 British soldiers commanded by General Charles Grey descended upon colonial troops encamped there.
+It all happened near Paoli, Pennsylvania.
+There, on September 20, 1777, 5,000 British soldiers commanded by General Charles Grey descended upon encamped colonial troops.
 To maintain the element of surprise, the British declined to use their loud muskets and instead planned to rely on hand-to-hand weapons like their bayonets.
 The Americans, meanwhile, were sleeping.

-Per the American Battlefield Trust, the colonials, commanded by General "Mad" Anthony Wayne, lost 272 men, who were either killed outright or taken as prisoners of war.
-Later accounts by Americans alleged that some British soldiers had killed people who had already surrendered.
+The colonials, commanded by General "Mad" Anthony Wayne, lost 272 men, who were either killed outright or taken as prisoners of war.
+Later accounts by Americans alleged that some British soldiers killed people who had already surrendered.
 The "Paoli Massacre," as it came to be known, was eventually made another emblem of British outrages against Patriots.
-And, as History notes, Wayne's later charge against Stony Point, New York recalled some of the worst elements of the attack at Paoli — Wayne's Continental soldiers also attacked at night, using only their bayonets to kill 94 enemy soldiers and capture 472 more.
+And Wayne's later charge against Stony Point, New York, recalled some of the worst elements of the attack at Paoli — Wayne's Continental soldiers also attacked at night, using only their bayonets to kill 94 enemy soldiers and capture 472 more.

 Civilians weren't spared the horrors of the American Revolution